Superfluid excitations in rotating two-dimensional ring traps: Collective modes and Sum Rules

 To calculate the two- and four-modes frequencies in Eqs.~(\ref{twomodes}) and (\ref{fourmodes}), we considered the non-Hermitian quadrupole perturbation operator as in Eq.~(\ref{FQ}), where $F_+=F_-^{\dagger}$.
-The details of the calculations of the modes are given in Appendix \ref{ap:moments_calculations}.
+The details of the calculations of the frequencies of the modes are given in Appendix \ref{ap:moments_calculations}.